jerhadf/modalcontexts/README.md

-# psych-survey
+# modal-contexts

-This repo is a template for COGS department surveys.
+This repo is an experiment to test the effects of context and familiarity on modal cognition, based on a template for COGS department surveys.

 ## Stack
 Instead of a single html page, this repo works as a Node.js Express server to